-The table indicates that there has been a slight increase in the labour force between 1996 and 2011.
-The labour force participation rate also decreased between 1996 and 2001 and then decreased to approximately 48% in 2011.
+The table and line graph indicates that there has been a slight increase in the labour force between 2008 and 2018.
 This indicates that less than half of the total work force between the ages of 15 and 65 are employed or actively seeking employment.